RaresCode/SuperCook/README.md

 # SuperCook Testing

-Testing the cure functionality of the android super cook app using appium.
+Testing the core functionalities of the android super cook app using appium.
 This project applies page object model and behavior-driven development using python behave framework.
 You also have the option to generate allure reports for the tests.